 You can sign up at any time and join in all conversations throughout the series.
 Also, feel free to browse through our collection of This Is Research videos and posters to learn more about the innovative art, design and media research being conducted at OCAD U.

-Participants in this Summer Seminar Series will receive a 10% discount code for summer online courses from OCAD U Continuing Studies!
+Participants in this Seminar Series will receive a 10% discount code for summer online courses from OCAD U Continuing Studies!

 Seminar 1: Cindy Poremba and Volumetric Video | May 25 - 29